 In the morning, preheat the oven to 160 C fan-assisted and grease and line two 1lb loaf tins with baking parchment.
-I use these 1 lb cake tin liners.
 I often need to make a fold in the centre to make sure the cake liners fit my tins correctly.

 Add the eggs into the soaked mixed fruit, followed by the sugar.
 DO NOT drain off any of the remaining tea liquid.
 Mix thoroughly.

 Bake for 45 – 55 minutes or until a skewer inserted in the centre of each cake comes out clean.
 If you haven't weighed the batter evenly in each tin, you may need to adjust the baking times.

 Leave in the tins to cool completely.
 Serve sliced with butter and a pot of Yorkshire Tea.
 I often serve mine with a slice of creamy, crumbly, Wensleydale Cheese.